David Abudarham: Biography

 He is said to have been a student of Jacob ben Asher (son of Asher ben Yechiel).
 This view originates in Chaim Yosef David Azulai's Shem Gedolim.
 Abudarham gives full citations of authority up to and including Jacob ben Asher.
 He also mentions that he lived at Asher ben Jehiel's house, and was a "friend" of Jacob ben Asher.
+From the article about Abudraham from Wikipedia in French it appears that he is likely a student of Rabbi Asher ben Yehiel instead, since he quotes him quite often, but never Rabbi Jacob ben Asher.

 He is believed to be the ancestor of Solomon Abudarham (d.
 1804), Chief Rabbi of Gibraltar.

 His work, Sefer Abudarham

 Abudarham belonged to the class of writers who, in an age of decline, felt the need of disseminating in popular form the knowledge stored up in various sources of rabbinical literature.
 His book, popularly known as Sefer Abudarham, has no specific title beyond the name חיבור פירוש הברכות והתפילות Ḥibbur Perush haBerakhot vehaTefillot, ("Commentary on the Blessings and Prayers"), probably because it was intended to serve as a running commentary to the liturgy.
 In the preface he states that he desired to afford the people, whom he found lacking in knowledge, the means of using the liturgy intelligently, and for this purpose he collected, from both the Babylonian and the Jerusalem Talmuds, from the Geonim and all the commentators down to his own time, the material for the explanation of each portion of the prayer-book.
 In order to elucidate the meaning and origin of each observance connected with divine worship throughout the year, he made use of all the works concerning the rites he could obtain, some of which were very rare.
 In addition he gave a systematic exposition of the Hebrew calendar, but at the same time, he lays no claim to any originality.
 He certainly succeeded, as no one did before him, in writing a commentary which is very valuable, if not altogether indispensable, to the student of Jewish ritual.

 Though he believed (like most of his contemporaries) in the mystical sense of words and numbers, he combined a fair grammatical knowledge, good common-sense, and a comprehensive rabbinical erudition.
 Thus, he was better qualified than many of his predecessors to give a satisfactory explanation of almost every phrase of the prayer-book.
 The work started by Rashi and Meir of Rothenburg, and continued especially in France, Spain, and Germany during the 14th century, found in Abudarham's profound spirituality and wise judgment a fitting conclusion and consummation.

 His work quotes frequently from the early work on prayer by Judah ben Yakar.